What's new

 Responsible person: Dr Helen Pfukwa

 The Nicolet iS10 FTIR equipment is regarded as essential with regard to characterization of materials, and in particular with regard to following degradation reactions of polymers.
-As part of fundamental research teh FTIR spectrophotometer is a way of simply identifying subtle morphological changes.
+As part of fundamental research the FTIR spectrophotometer is a way of simply identifying subtle morphological changes.
 ATR and PAS detectors are already available for addition to the FTIR spectrometer.

 This instrument consists of an ATR (attenuated total reflectance) unit for fast surface analysis of samples as well as a transmission–FTIR unit.
 It is a complete infrared spectroscopy system for routine analytical needs.
 It delivers the highest confidence in the verification and identification of materials and is designed for maximum assurance in its ability to sample and solve challenging problems with a minimal investment in time.